phpMussel/phpMussel/_docs/readme.ar.md

 /vault/phpmussel.inc                       | Core Script; The main body and guts of phpMussel (essential)!
 /vault/phpmussel.ini                       | Configuration file; Contains all the configuration options of phpMussel, telling it what to do and how to operate correctly (essential)!
 ※ /vault/scan_log.txt                     | A record of everything scanned by phpMussel.
+※ /vault/scan_log_serialized.txt          | A record of everything scanned by phpMussel.
 ※ /vault/scan_kills.txt                   | A record of every file upload blocked/killed by phpMussel.
 /vault/swf_clamav_regex.cvd                | File for the Shockwave signatures.
 /vault/swf_clamav_regex.map                | File for the Shockwave signatures.